Existence of generic cubic homoclinic tangencies for H\'enon maps: Generically unfolding tangencies

 A diffeomorphism $\psi$ on $\mathbb{R}^2$ has a \textit{transverse point} $r$ associated with saddle fixed points $p_1, p_2$ if \begin{itemize} \item $r\in W^{u}(p_{1})\cap W^{s}(p_{2})\setminus\{p_{1},p_{2}\}$, \item $\dim(T_{r}W^{u}(p_{1})+T_{r}W^{s}(p_{2}))=2$. \end{itemize} We also say that $\psi$ has a \textit{tangency} $q$ of order $n$ associated with saddle fixed points $p_{1}, p_{2}$ if it satisfies the following conditions. \begin{itemize} \item $q\in W^{u}(p_{1})\cap W^{s}(p_{2})\setminus\{p_{1},p_{2} \}$. \item $\dim(T_{q}W^{u}(p_{1})+T_{q}W^{s}(p_{2}))=1$. \item There exists a local $C^{n+1}$ coordinate $(x, y)$ in a neighborhood of $q$ such that $q = (0,0)$, $\{(x, y) ; y=0\}\subset W^{s}(p_{1})$ and $\{(x, y); y=\alpha(x)\}\subset W^{u}(p_{2})$, where $\alpha$ is a $C^{n+1}$-function satisfying

 \end{itemize} In the case when $p_{1}=p_{2}$, the transverse point or the tangency is called to be \textit{homoclinic}, and otherwise \textit{heteroclinic}.
 The definition of a tangency of order $n$ is independent of the choice of a local $C^{n+1}$ coordinate satisfying the condition as above.
-Usually, the first order tangency is called to \textit{quadratic}, and the second order is \textit{cubic}.
-In particular, the tangency $q$ is quadratic if and only if $W^u(p_1)$ and $W^s(p_2)$ have distinct curvatures at $q$.
+Usually, the first order tangency is called \textit{quadratic}, and the second order is \textit{cubic}.